Undivided Resources

 “You can’t pour from an empty cup”

-Caregivers of children with disabilities have shown higher levels of financial and psychological stressors than caregivers with neurotypical children.
+Caregivers of children with disabilities have shown higher levels of financial and psychological stressors than caregivers with typically developing children.
 “Reducing caregiver stress is a critical step to ensuring the best health outcomes possible” for both the caregiver and the child, the authors write.
 An analysis published by the American Journal on Intellectual and Developmental Disabilities also found that caregivers of children with developmental disabilities “are at elevated risk of depression compared to [those] of typically developing children.”

 Dr. Stutman reminds us that taking care of yourself and your mental health will not only fill you up to better take care of your kids, but it’s also a great way to model self-love and self-care.
 Change happens from the top down, which is a good reason why self-care for caregivers is so important.